ppciarravano/larmor-physx/BulletPhysics_patches/README.txt

  *
  ****************************************************************************/

-Bullet Physics files patches for GImpactCollision
+Bullet Physics files patches for GImpactCollision to apply to Bullet Physics Vers.2.81-rev2613 (LarmorPhysx RevanoVX Revision: r30 13 Sept.
+2014)

+If you will apply this patches then you can use -DBULLET_USE_CGAL_PATCH=1 in LarmorPhysx RevanoVX (configure this in CMakeLists.txt or use #define BULLET_USE_CGAL_PATCH 1)

-To apply to Bullet Physics Vers.2.81-rev2613
+To apply the patches:
+Edit the file BulletPhysics_patches/CMakeLists.txt and update INCLUDE_DIRECTORIES and LINK_DIRECTORIES with the correct paths of your third-party libraries.
+Edit the file BulletPhysics_patches/patch_BulletCollision_CMakeLists.txt and update TARGET_LINK_LIBRARIES with your third-party library names.

+apply the patch files:
+patch bullet-2.81-rev2613/CMakeLists.txt < ../larmor-physx/BulletPhysics_patches/patch_CMakeLists.txt
+patch bullet-2.81-rev2613/src/BulletCollision/CMakeLists.txt < ../larmor-physx/BulletPhysics_patches/patch_BulletCollision_CMakeLists.txt
+patch bullet-2.81-rev2613/src/BulletCollision/Gimpact/btGImpactCollisionAlgorithm.cpp < ../larmor-physx/BulletPhysics_patches/patch_btGImpactCollisionAlgorithm.cpp
+patch bullet-2.81-rev2613/src/BulletCollision/Gimpact/btGImpactCollisionAlgorithm.h < ../larmor-physx/BulletPhysics_patches/patch_btGImpactCollisionAlgorithm.h